Blackoutburst/Rhythm-Pong/README.md

 This version is made with Unity in C# and this is my firt Unity project.

-## This is not a game but a simple visual experiment, the improvement made between this version and the old Java / LWJGL one is :
+## This is not a game but a simple visual experiment, the improvement made between this version and the old Java / LWJGL one are :
 - Visual improvement (Better shader, better particles effect, ball trail, ...).
 - Physics improvement, now the ball can't go through player and cause some song desync.
 - New component like the middle gravity making the ball curve.